xlladdins/xll/docs/Excel4MacrosH-P.md

 **LINKS**(document\_text, type\_num)

-Document\_text    is the name of a workbook, including its path.
+Document\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of a workbook, including its path.
 If document\_text is omitted, LINKS operates on the active workbook.
-If the workbook specified by document\_text is not open, LINKS returns the
+If the workbook specified by document\_text is not open, LINKS returns the \#N/A error value.

-\#N/A error value.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 6 specifying the

-Type\_num    is a number from 1 to 6 specifying the type of linked workbooks to return.
+type of linked workbooks to return.

 |               |                                                |
 | ------------- | ---------------------------------------------- |